 Analysis and Test Results

-Our testing happened to occur during a Midwestern autumn, during which we experienced whiplash weather, going from dry and 45° to 85° and humid (or vice versa) in the span of a few hours.
-This turned out to be beneficial for our testing, as every toner got a chance to prove itself under all kinds of environmental conditions.
-We ranked each product by how well it performed in regard to oil control, cleaning power, moisture retention, package design, and application (i.e., how it felt on the face and the experience of applying the product).
+Our testing occurs during Midwestern autumn and spring, during which seasons we experience whiplash weather, going from dry and 45° to 85° and humid (or vice versa) in the span of a few hours.
+This is beneficial for our testing, as every toner gets a chance to prove itself under all kinds of environmental conditions.
+We rank each product by how well it performs regarding oil control, cleaning power, moisture retention, package design, and application (i.e., how it felt on the face and the experience of applying the product).

 Many use the terms toner and astringent interchangeably—and they are very similar—but there are some slight differences.
 Astringents typically contain alcohol or other drying ingredients that are specifically geared toward controlling oil, while toners are more all-purpose.
 With some exceptions, toners generally do not contain alcohol and are friendlier to a wider range of skin types.